prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When true, Prometheus ignores the timestamps for all the targets created
+<p>overrideHonorTimestamps when true, Prometheus ignores the timestamps for all the targets created
 from service and pod monitors.
 Otherwise the HonorTimestamps field of the service or pod monitor applies.</p>
 </td>